avi12/web-ext-deploy/README.md

   - `--chrome-zip` string
     The path to the ZIP from the root.
      You can use `{version}` in the ZIP filename, which will be replaced by the version in `package.json`

+  To get your `--chrome-refresh-token`, `--chrome-client-id` and `--chrome-client-secret`, follow [this guide](https://github.com/DrewML/chrome-webstore-upload/blob/master/How%20to%20generate%20Google%20API%20keys.md).

   Example: